-As a licensed sponsor of Tier 4 students, the Trust is required to implement Home Office immigration rules that are subject to change at any point during the year.
+As a holder of a Student Sponsor Licence, the Trust is required to implement Home Office immigration rules that are subject to change at any point during the year.
 Where immigration rules affect programmes of study, the Trust will communicate the changes to affected students.
 On occasion Home Office changes may necessitate an 'in year' amendment to the Code of Practice.

-Department Responsibilities
+1. Department Responsibilities